ErikKalkoken/evebuddy/README.md

 You should now see a test notification.

-### Guide: Enabling unrestricted background usage
+#### How to enable unrestricted background usage

-Here is a step-by-step guide on how to enable this setting:
+Here is how to enable unrestricted background usage for EVE Buddy on your Android phone:

-Open the Settings app.
+1. Open the Settings app.

-1. Go to Apps and choose EVE Buddy.
+2. Go to Apps and choose EVE Buddy.
 You should now see a screen like this:
 <img width="432" height="960" alt="evebuddy_setttings_1" src="https://github.com/user-attachments/assets/5b72a8ec-d1f1-4ee3-86cf-616bdb3df6de" />

-2. Choose "App battery usage".
+3. Choose "App battery usage".
 You should now see a screen like this:
 <img width="432" height="960" alt="evebuddy_setttings_2" src="https://github.com/user-attachments/assets/499f8c26-215a-406d-9999-53d9cd2b9f29" />

-3. Click on "Allow background usage".
+4. Click on "Allow background usage".
 You should now see a screen like this:
 <img width="432" height="960" alt="evebuddy_setttings_3" src="https://github.com/user-attachments/assets/d87bf311-4349-4b1f-b88f-4a43f4abd69f" />

-4. Make sure the "Unrestricted" option is selected.
+5. Make sure the "Unrestricted" option is selected.
 That's it.

 ## Updating